NashJames/Holocron.io/README.md

-# Holocron
+# Holocron.io

-> **Warning** <br> [WIP]: Not ready for deloyment
+> **Warning** <br> [WIP]: Not ready for deployment

 A simple frontend for accessing the [Star Wars API](https://swapi.dev/).
-The core of the app is built with [Next.js v13-beta](https://beta.nextjs.org/docs), React 18 and Radix UI.
+The core of the app is built with [Next.js v13](https://beta.nextjs.org/docs), React 18 and Material UI.
 It also includes smaller utilities for CI, testing and linting.

+In future, I may extend it with a POST API implementation and some docs to mimic the full functionality.

 ## Initial Setup